mdecastro/asiairMini-SonyA7CII/readme.md

-# Add support for the A7CMII Camera to the ASIAIR MINI
+# Adding support for the A7CMII Camera to the ASIAIR MINI

 ## Introduction